 Transport of invasive species is illegal.
 AIS are non-native plants, animals and parasites that can cause economic or environmental harm and spread quickly to new areas.
 They can be introduced by hitching a ride on boat hulls, buoys, ropes, anchors, trailers, and fishing gear.
 Some AIS are microscopic and can be transported in water (i.e. ballasts, bilges and wells).
-They are also introduced by anglers stocking non-native game fish, and pet owners who dump unwanted aquariums.
+Also, they can be introduced by anglers stocking non-native game fish.